RamanLab/iCOMIC_doc/docs/getting_started.md

 15. Results for RNA-Seq analysis include multiQC analysis statistics, R plots such as MA plot, Heatmap, PCA plot and box plot and list of differentially expressed genes.

+16. Proceed to cTaG/NBDriver tab for further analysis if needed.

 #### 3.7.
 Output information

 All outputs are stored in separate folders inside the main folder iCOMIC, for each pipeline along with log information.